 you started.
 Due to its light resources, it has a really small memory footprint.

-Garuda Linux Barebones is made for users who do not want extra software and functionalities and complain about bloat.
+Garuda Linux KDE lite is made for users who do not want extra software and functionalities and complain about bloat.
 It contains only the bare minimum of packages needed to get started.
-(You are on your own, we dont provide any support
+(You are on your own, we do not provide any support